asndiallo/PricePilot/README.md

 ### 2. Install Backend Requirements

+- Ensure you have **Python 3.10** installed.
+If not, you can download it from [Python Official Website](https://www.python.org/downloads/).
 - Install the required dependencies listed in `requirements.txt` using pip in the project root:

   ```bash